Surrogate NAS Benchmarks: Going Beyond the Limited Search Spaces of Tabular NAS Benchmarks: Surrogate Model Analysis

 \subsection{Leave One-Optimizer-Out Analysis}

-Since the aim of NAS-Bench-301 is to allow efficient benchmarking of novel NAS algorithms, it is necessary to ensure that the surrogate model can deliver accurate performances on trajectories by unseen optimizers.
-Similarly to~\citet{eggensperger-aaai15}, we therefore perform a form of cross-validation on the optimizers we used for data collection.
-For this analysis we train the surrogate model on the data from all but one optimizer (using a stratified 0.9/0.1 train/val split over the optimizers).
-Then we predict the unseen results from the left-out optimizer to evaluate how well the models extrapolate to the region covered by the 'unseen' optimizer.
-We refer to this as the leave-one-optimizer-out (LOOO) setting.

-\paragraph{Results} Table~\ref{fig:exp:data_statistics:overview:val_optimizer_ecdf} shows the results for GIN, LGB and XGB.
-Overall, the rank correlation between the predicted and observed validation accuracy remains high even when a well-performing optimizer such as RE is left out.
-Leaving out BANANAS decreases the rank correlation, however the high $R^2$ measure shows that the fit is good and the decrease in rank correlation can be explained by the optimization of the acquisition function (which is based on mutating already found architectures).
+The results in Table~\ref{tab:looo_regression} for \texttt{SNB-DARTS} show that the rank correlation between the predicted and observed validation accuracy remains high even when a well-performing optimizer such as RE is left out.
+A detailed scatter plot of the predicted performance against the true performance for each optimizer and surrogate model in an LOOO analysis is provided in Figure~\ref{fig:exp:data_statistics:leave_one_optimizer_out_analysis} and Figure~\ref{fig:exp:data_statistics:leave_one_optimizer_out_analysis_2}.
+Predicting BANANAS in the LOOO fashion yields a lower rank correlation, because it predominantly selects well-performing architectures, which are harder to rank; however, the high $R^2$ shows that the fit is still good.
+Conversely, leaving out DARTS causes a low $R^2$ but still high rank correlation; this is due to architectures with many skip connections in the DARTS data that are overpredicted.

-The One-Shot optimizers PC-DARTS and GDAS appear the most challenging to predict in our setting, however these are also the optimizers for which we have collected the fewest amount of data (Table~\ref{tab:results:optimizer_configs}) and we are planning to include more architectures found by these optimizers in the near future.
+The surrogates extrapolate well enough to these regions to identify that they contain poor architectures that rank worse than those in other areas of the space (which is the most important property we would like to predict correctly); but without having seen training data of extremely poor architectures with many skip connections they cannot predict \emph{how bad exactly} these architectures are.

+This can be improved by fitting the surrogate on data that contains more such architectures, something we study further in Appendix~\ref{subsubsec:one_shot_full}.

+To avoid poor predictions in such boundary cases, in our guidelines for creating new surrogate NAS benchmarks (Appendix \ref{sec:guidelines_for_creating_surr_benches}) we recommend adding architectures from known areas of poor performance to the training data.